Purpose, Scope and Users

 The key areas of responsibilities for processing personal data lie with the following organisational roles:

-The Data Protection Officer (DPO) is responsible for managing the personal data protection program and is responsible for the development and promotion of end-to-end personal data protection policies;
+The Responsible for the Protection of Personal Data is responsible for managing the personal data protection program and is responsible for the development and promotion of end-to-end personal data protection policies;

-The Legal Counsel together with the Data Protection Officer, monitors and analyses personal data laws and changes to regulations, develops compliance requirements, and assists business departments in achieving their Personal data goals.
+The Legal Counsel together with the Responsible for the Protection of Personal Data, monitors and analyses personal data laws and changes to regulations, develops compliance requirements, and assists business departments in achieving their Personal data goals.

 Guidelines for Establishing the Lead Supervisory Authority